This Cabbage Soup recipe is so rich and flavorful! It’s easy to make with veggies you have on hand. Serve it with crusty bread, and dinner is ready!

 Cabbage, onion, garlic chopped.

-STEP ONE– Gather and chop all your ingredients.
-Cut cabbage in one inch chunks.
+STEP ONE– Gather up and chop your ingredients.
+Cut the cabbage into one-inch chunks.

 In a stock pot spices and tomato paste are added to mushrooms, cabbage and onions.